-This class comprises primitive values used as documentation elements, which are not further elaborated upon within the model.
+Scope Note: This class comprises primitive values used as documentation elements, which are not further elaborated upon within the model.

 As such they are not considered as elements within our universe of discourse.
 No specific implementation recommendations are made.
+It is recommended that the primitive value system from the implementation platform be used to substitute for this class and its subclasses.

-- ABCDEFG
+- ABCDEFG (E62)

-- 3.14
+- 3.14 (E60)

-- (
+- 0

-- 1921-01-01
+- 1921-01-01 (E61)